boocs/unreal-clangd/README.md

 For users who already have created a project, you'll need to run the "`Create Unreal Clangd Project`" command again and choose `Full` so that it overwrites old project settings.
 You shouldn't have to uninstall anything.

+## Important Info

+This extension now uses UBT to  `Refresh your project` to update Intellisense files(compile commands).
+So this runs when you run the `'Update Compile Commands'` command.
+Since this refreshes your project, your code-workspace will be refreshed removing your clangd settings and others! but...

+This extension will `automatically backup and restore` your clangd settings when you run the `Update Compile Commands` command.

+`Note:` I've added a setting that allows you to add additional settings to be backed up.
+See change log for more info: https://github.com/boocs/unreal-clangd/blob/v2/CHANGELOG.md#250-2024-05-05

 # Table of Contents
 - [Info](#info)